foko/api-docs/api/README.md

 ### Query Paramters
 * **access_token** - (required) please request a access token by contacting Foko support 'api@foko.co'
 * **timezone** - The metrics are generated based the provided timezone.
 By default, it's GMT.
 Use either timezone name, such as 'America/New_York', or abbreviation, such as "EST".
-* specify timestamp range for search based on "createdAt" or "pokedAt"
+* specify timestamp range for search based on "createdAt" only.
   * **from** - start time in UTC, for example, "2016-04-01", or "2016-03-23 21:22:45.780Z".
 If not specified, it's the company's onboarding time with Foko.
   * **to** - end time in UTC, for example, "2016-04-01", or "2016-03-23 21:22:45.780Z".
 If not specified, it's current time.